eclipse-pass/pass-documentation/developer-documentation/metadata-schema.md

 PASS has a common schema with properties common to all the repositories and per repository schemas, each with properties unique to a particular repository.
 A particular repositories specifies the common schema along with its own schema.

 The metadata schema service uses [SurveyJS](https://surveyjs.io/).
 A SurveyJS specific configuration file describes all of the possible metadata fields.
-A separate configuration file maps PASS schema identifiers to a set the set of metadata fields.
+A separate configuration file maps PASS schema identifiers to a set of metadata fields.
 The service then dynamically produces a SurveyJS configuration file from a set of PASS schema identifiers.

 ## Metadata blob documentation